ENAIKA/Blog/README.md

 #### created, 127/05/2020
 #### By [E Naika](https://github.com/ENAIKA)
 ## Description
 * This is a web based app that help users read blog content from writers.
-Users are able to react on the various blog posts by commenting and writers are able t login and create the blogs.
+Users are able to react on the various blog posts by commenting and writers are able to login and create blogs.
 ## Setup/Installation Requirements
 * To run the website need a browser (for IE browsers version 9 and above is recommended.)

 #### To Contribute
-* Before starting the steps below: make sure Python3.6 is installed or have compartible version, have Flask framework and download all the necessary extensions from [requirements.txt] (https://github.com/ENAIKA/Blog/blob/master/requirements.txt) file.
+* Before starting the steps below: make sure Python3.6 is installed or have compartible version, have Flask framework and download all the necessary extensions from [requirements.txt](https://github.com/ENAIKA/Blog/blob/master/requirements.txt) file.
 Follow this steps:
 * Fork the repo
 * Create your branch